ManifoldScholar/manifold-docusaurus/docs/using/manifold_library.md

 ### Projects

 The **Projects** pages displays, as the name suggests, all of the Projects in an instance in a paginated view.
-Using the search field and two dropdown comboboxes beside the page heading, readers can search for specific Projects, sort the listings alphabetically by title, or filter Projects by [Subject](../administering/configuring/project_subjects.md) or [Featured Status](../backend/projects.md#featured).
+Using the search field and two dropdown filters beside the page heading, readers can search for specific Projects, sort the listings alphabetically by title, date, or limit Projects by [Subject](../administering/configuring/project_subjects.md) or [Featured Status](../backend/projects.md#featured).

 :::tip Share Your View
 Sorting Projects with using dropdowns creates a stable URL that can be shared so others can land on the page with the same results.